 FLFL's investments in nurturing brands offer it opportunities to unlock value over a period of time and provide it with the financial flexibility to raise funds whenever needed.
 The company also has demonstrated track record of raising funds from marquee investors like Blackstone, L-Catterton and Aion Capital which has invested funds in FLFL or promoter level entity.
-However, cash flow management in light of future capex plans remains a rating sensitivity.

-Significant shares pledged/encumbered by the promoter: The total shares pledged/encumbered by promoters as on March 31, 2020 increased to 99.78% as against 97.42% as on Sep 30, 2019.
+Significant shares pledged/encumbered by the promoter: The total shares pledged/encumbered by promoters as on June 30, 2020 continues to remain high at 99.78%.